hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/EasyBuild.md

 - all architectural software stacks: `eb-install-all `
 - a specific architectural software stack (e.g. only targeting Broadwell nodes): `eb-install-all --archs='broadwell' ` OR
-- generic software stack: `eb-install-generic `
+- generic software stack: `eb-install-generic `, CPU architecture independent, like `git`

 ## Installation
 After selecting the package installation recipe and the target software stack, the installation process can be submitted.